 After your relaxing soak, head on up to the town of Mammoth Lakes to grab lunch or dinner.
 There are too many good options for places to eat and a lot of the bars offer really good happy hour deals.
 We like Slocum's and John's Pizza Works.
 Depending on the time of year you visit, you can spend your time on the slopes in the winter or go hiking in the summer.

-which is an unusual rock formation of columnar basalt.
+Be sure to check out the Devils Postpile Monument if you at here in the summer which is an unusual rock formation of columnar basalt.
 Two miles downstream from Devils Postpile is Rainbow Falls, where the San Joaquin River tumbles over a 101 foot drop, sending rainbows of color into the mist.

 June Lake and the June Lake loop drive is a stunning drive through alpine scenery where the road winds past a series of sparkling glacial lakes that are surrounded by majestic jagged peaks.

 The most unusual feature of Mono Lake are its dramatic tufa towers which form when underwater springs rich in calcium mix with the waters of the lake that are rich in carbonates.
 Over time the buildup of limestone formed towers and when the water level of the lake dropped the towers became exposed.

 Bodie had a bad reputation and it is reported that at one point there were 65 saloons in town.
 Among the saloons were numerous brothels, gambling halls and opium dens.
 Today, the California State Parks System maintains the 100 or so structures that remain ins a state of arrested decay.

 End your trip in the quiet but cute town of Bridgeport.
-From here you can decide whether you would like to continue with your road trip to Lake Tahoe or head back south and over Tioga Pass to Yosemite National Park or San Francisco.
+From here you can decide whether you would like to continue with your road trip to Lake Tahoe or head back south and over Tioga Pass to visitYosemite National Park or Visit San Francisco.

 Join our mailing list and stay updated with new posts & special offers.